Reminiscence

 Warsaw, then to Sedalia.
 From

-was raining and we got lost on the Sedalia prairie and had to send back to
+raining and we got lost on the Sedalia prairie and had to send

 I was so dead for sleep, I could have slept any place.